Music Education Certification

 The K-12 Music Education certification program can be completed in two ways:

 - The K-12 Music Education certification is available as a three-semester post graduate program.
 Candidates must already hold an undergraduate degree in music in order to apply.
-Download a .pdf of the Curriculum Planning Sheet.
+Download the Graduate Certification Curriculum Planning Sheet (PDF).

 - At Carnegie Mellon, undergraduates who wish to earn a K-12 certification do so as a performance or composition major who adds the Music Education certification program.
 If you are an undergraduate seeking a Music Education certification, apply and audition as a music performance major, and, if accepted, express interest in pursuing the Music Education certificate, which you would begin in your sophomore year of your performance degree study.
-Download a .pdf of the Curriculum Planning Sheet.
+Download the Undergraduate Minor & Certification Curriculum Planning Sheet (PDF).

 Graduates of the certificate program are eligible for licensure to teach instrumental, vocal, and general music (K-12) in the public schools of Pennsylvania and reciprocating states.
 The placement record of Carnegie Mellon certificate graduates is outstanding.
 Our graduates are teaching in elementary and secondary schools, colleges and universities, and in private studios across the nation and in several foreign countries.
 Pennsylvania certification is currently honored in many other states.